tidwall/SwiftWebSocket/README.md

 <a href="https://developer.apple.com/swift/"><img src="https://tidwall.github.io/SwiftWebSocket/swift2.png" alt="" width="65" height="20" border="0" /></a>
 <a href="https://tidwall.github.io/SwiftWebSocket/docs/"><img src="https://tidwall.github.io/SwiftWebSocket/docs.png" alt="" width="65" height="20" border="0" /></a>

-Conforming WebSocket ([RFC 6455](https://tools.ietf.org/html/rfc6455)) client library implemented in Swift.
+Conforming WebSocket ([RFC 6455](https://tools.ietf.org/html/rfc6455)) client library for iOS and Mac OSX.

 SwiftWebSocket passes all 521 of the Autobahn's fuzzing tests, including strict UTF-8, and message compression.

 **Important: Xcode 7.3 beta2 and Swift 2.2**
 Xcode 7.3 and Swift 2.2 are still in beta.
 If you are developing in either environment then please use the `swift/2.2` branch.
 Once Xcode 7.3 goes live to the public the swift/2.2 branch will be merged with master.

 ## Features